mthorley/arduino-racktempcontroller/README.md

 * Shield outline derived from Jonathan Oxer's [ProtoShieldMega](https://github.com/freetronics/ProtoShieldMega)
 * Use of [Freetronics PoE module](https://www.freetronics.com.au/products/power-over-ethernet-regulator-8023af) to power the board (and reset it), thermometers, fans and display to simplify power and wire management
 * Measures temperatures using [DS18B20](https://makeradvisor.com/tools/ds18b20-digital-temperature-sensor/) housed in metal cable assembly with an accuracy of +/- 0.5&deg;C
-* Uses [Freetronics OLED](https://www.freetronics.com.au/pages/oled128-quickstart-guide) to display the temperature and fan state of the rack
+* Uses [Freetronics OLED](https://www.freetronics.com.au/pages/oled128-quickstart-guide) via SPI to display the temperature and fan states of the rack
 * Works with PWM fans of either 5 or 12V and supports configurable frequency (default 25kHz)
 * Uses an [passive infrared sensor](https://www.keyestudio.com/2016-new-keyestudio-pir-motion-sensor-for-arduino-p0488-p0488.html) to prevent burn in for OLED display, only enabling the display on a PIR trigger
-* Monitor fan tachometer output to verify RPM is within expected range and fan has not stalled
+* Monitors fan tachometer output to verify RPM is within expected range and fan has not stalled - displays and alerts via MQTT on errors
 * Publishes all fan, temperature, error states and logs to an MQTT endpoint and topics for analysis and visualisation

 # Initial Design